thecipherx/cipherbot/README.md

-* Bot Comment Target's Post
+* Bot Like target's Post

 * Delete All Media